-In these cases, a lawyer can help negotiate an agreement that will address these potential issues.
+A lawyer can help negotiate an agreement to address these potential issues in these cases.

-Even if you and your spouse agree on all you need to, it is wise to have a lawyer review your agreement to make sure that it is legally binding and will stand up in court.
+Even if you and your spouse agree on all you need to, it is wise to have a lawyer review your agreement to ensure that it is legally binding and will stand up in court.

 Issues That You Should Agree On In An Uncontested Divorce

 If you plan on having an uncontested divorce, there are specific issues that the two of you must agree on.
 These include: